First words are pretty important. Just ask babies.

 After introducing basic classroom Spanish vocabulary to students, use the words you want them to use frequently and casually.
 This kind of behavior gives students a way to hear and understand the Spanish words in an authentic context.
 For example, lunchtime is a great opportunity to introduce food vocabulary.

 So now that you know how much educational potential Spanish words for kids actually holds, where might you go to find some interesting words for your students?
 Here are some ideas to get you started.

-- FluentU: FluentU takes real-world Spanish material, like songs and clips from popular movies and TV shows, and transforms it into interactive language-learning curriculum.
 As a result, your students explore the Spanish language and how it connects to the outside world.
 Rather than using contrived, clunky dialogues, FluentU makes it possible to help your students build up their Spanish vocabulary and use it authentically and practically.